YGGverse/next/README.md

 Create as many servers as wanted by providing different `type`, `host`, `port` and other arguments!

-* for security reasons, `next` server prevents any access to the hidden files (started with dot)
+* for security reasons, server prevents any access to the hidden files (started with dot)
 * also, clients can't access any data out the `root` path, that defined on server startup

 #### Startup example